Body image issues are widespread and often, body image is closely tied to self-worth.

 You’re adjusting and taking care of yourself.
-Included in this category: sleep, exercise, eating healthful foods, good hygiene, etc – it’s all about awareness and self-care.
+Included in this category: are sleep, exercise, eating healthful foods, good hygiene, etc – it’s all about awareness and self-care.
 Be engaged in your health.
 As you might imagine – it can make a huge difference in your level of health and energy!

 Conceptualizing Beauty Broadly

-Can you look out in the world, among your friends, family, co-workers and beyond and see the beauty in all shapes, sizes, colors, personalities, and inner characteristics?
+Can you look out in the world, among your friends, family, co-workers, and beyond, and see the beauty in all shapes, sizes, colors, personalities, and inner characteristics?
 Ever catch yourself saying, “Check out my dentist’s eyes when he smiles and tells me he’ll see me next week to fill my cavity.”
 Haha -ok- maybe that’s a bad example!